Marko-devops/Jenkins_pipeline_test_with_SonarQube/README.md

 In SonarQube, I created a New Project named "Jenkins_pipeline" and the I navigated to Project Settings → Quality Gates and created a new quality gate named "Jenkins_QA".
 I unlocked editing, added a condition for Overall Code, selected Bugs, and set the value to 10.
 Then, I returned to the SonarQube dashboard, went to Project Settings → Quality Gate, and enabled "Always use a specific Quality Gate", selecting the one I just created.
 Next, to allow SonarQube to notify Jenkins, I created a webhook by navigating to Project Settings → Webhooks → Create.
 I named it "Jenkins-webhook" and set the URL to http://"private IP of Jenkins":8080/sonarqube-webhook

+# Testing the connection between Jenkins, SonarQube, and AWS S3